-- In a bowl, cream butter and sugar.
+- In a mixing bowl, cream butter and sugar.
 Add eggs; mix well.
 Add milk, sweet potatoes, vanilla, cinnamon, nutmeg and salt; mix well.
 Pour into pie shell.
 Bake at 425° for 15 minutes.
-Reduce heat to 350°; bake 35-40 minutes longer or until a knife inserted in the center comes out clean.
+Reduce heat to 350°; bake 35-40 minutes longer or until a knife inserted near the center comes out clean.
 Cool.
 Store in refrigerator.
 Yield: 6-8 servings.

 Reviews forSweet Potato Pie